 The Environment Health Overview (EHO) is integrated into the dashboard of the Start Page.
 It provides an at-a-glance health status of your environment with a 100-point scale score.
-This scale score is based on the severity, number of occurrences, and age of the advisory events, as well as the number of servers you're monitoring.
+This scale score is based on the severity, number of occurrences, the age of the Advisory, General, Audit, and Failsafe events, and the number of servers that you're monitoring.

 When analyzing a high volume of Advisory Conditions, two types of wedgets display on the Environment Health Overview; the first wedget is broken out by severity and the second wedget is broken out by tags.
 Selecting either wedget filters the list of events by severity or tags.